julien-sobczak/the-notewriter/website/src/content/docs/developers/presentation.md

 :::tip

 Most tests reuse a common fixture like `internal/core/testdata/TestMinimal/` (= minimal number of files to demonstrate the maximum of features).
-Indeed, setting up Markdown files for evert test would represent many lines of Markdown fixtures to maintain.
+Indeed, writing new Markdown files for every test would represent many lines of Markdown fixtures to maintain.
 The recommendation is to reuse `TestMinimal` as much as possible when the logic is independant but create a custom test fixture when testing special cases.

 Here are the common fixtures: